zeritti/prometheus-community-helm-charts/charts/prometheus/README.md

 kubectl create secret tls prometheus-server-tls --cert=path/to/tls.cert --key=path/to/tls.key
 ```

-Include the secret's name, along with the desired hostnames, in the alertmanager/server Ingress TLS section of your custom `values.yaml` file:
+Include the secret's name, along with the desired hostnames, in the server Ingress TLS section of your custom `values.yaml` file:

 ```yaml
 server: